 The Mercy of the Lord Jesus

 2.1 Mercy and Condemnation.
-Jesus explained that mercy (Ἔλεος”), translated at times as “compassion,” permits people to avoid condemning the righteous, because God desires compassion (Ἔλεος”) and not sacrifice (Matthew 12:7, page 1520).
+Jesus explained that mercy (Ἔλεος”), translated at times as “compassion,” permits people to avoid condemning the righteous, because God desires compassion (Ἔλεος”) and not sacrifice (Matthew 12:7).
 Mercy means that God withholds the condemnation that every sinner deserves.

 The Ministry of Mercy to the Physically Sick

 3.1 Jesus and Mercy for Physical Healing.
 Jesus healed many people with physical diseases.
 At times, so many people brought sick people to Jesus for healing that great crowds formed (for example, Mark 1:32-33).
 In some cases, we see that the people sought mercy from God to heal their physical diseases.
 Believers today with The Spiritual Gift of Mercy will be drawn to the physically ill to minister to them.